ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 ### Firewall

-on the server running the Apache server, you'll need to allow connections :
+The Apache server will run on the same server as the node.
+You'll need to allow connections :

 `sudo ufw allow in "Apache Full"`

 ## Domain Name providers

 Here is a list of domain name providers, note those who are including SSL certificate service.
 Pick one depending of your budget and/or location